Top 10 Highest Mountains in the World

 As K2 has its steep and treacherous terrain and extreme weather conditions, it is considered one of the most formidable mountains to climb in the world.
 It is known as the "Savage Mountain" because of the high number of deaths on its slopes.
 Despite these challenges, K2 has a strong allure for experienced mountaineers, and many have attempted to reach its summit.

 An Italian team made the first successful ascent of K2 in 1954.
-Since then, over 400 climbers have reached the summit, but many more have died trying.
+More than 800 climbers have now reached the summit, including the historic first winter ascent by a Nepali team in January 2021, but many have died trying.
 In recent years, the number of people attempting to climb K2 has increased, with some teams using modern technology and techniques to improve their chances of success.

-The mountain is located in the Karakoram mountain range, which is home to many other high peaks, including K3 (Gasherbrum II), K4 (Broad Peak), and K5 (Masherbrum).
+The mountain is located in the Karakoram mountain range, which is home to many other high peaks, including Broad Peak, Gasherbrum I and II, and Masherbrum.
 The area is known for its stunning natural beauty and is popular with trekkers, hikers, and mountaineers.

 Mount Kangchenjunga is the third-highest mountain in the world.
 It stands at 8,586 meters and is located on the border between Nepal and India.